 It’s Shrove Tuesday on 4 March.
 In days gone by we’d have been preparing ourselves for the rigours of Lent, but in these more secular times the main element that’s lasted is eating up all the lovely eggs and milk.
 Hence pancakes.
 If you can’t be bothered to make your own, here are some places that will do it for you any day of the year.
-See our separate article for a list of things to do and Pancake Day specials.
+(Note: this article was first published in 2014 and prices reflect that.)

 Granger & Co